What is a Hedge Fund? | Quick Primer

 Sharpe Ratio

 Sharpe RatioWhat is Sharpe Ratio?
-The Sharpe Ratio formula measures the risk-adjusted return of a portfolio by dividing the excess returns by the standard deviation of the portfolio returns.
+The Sharpe Ratio is the risk-adjusted return of a portfolio measured by dividing the excess return by the standard deviation of the portfolio.

 -